1. DEBT RELIEF

 IRS Tax Debt Relief Programs

 Believe it or not, the IRS understands that it can be difficult sometimes to come up with the money to pay your taxes.
-They still want what you owe, but they have a variety of ways to help you deal with your tax problems.
+They still want you to pay, but they have a variety of ways to help you deal with your tax problems.

 Some examples are described below.